wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Tailor Content to the Trigger Type

 If you want to send out different notifications for different types of triggers, you can use the following functions.
 For example, you can use the same template to send out one message for a firing alert, and another message for an updated alert.
+You also tailor content based on the alert severity.

 <table>
 <colgroup>